Scott v. Illinois: Supreme Courts decision

-A plurality held that Illinois had not violated the Constitution.
+A majority held that Illinois had not violated the Constitution.
 Writing for four of the justices, Rehnquist clarified the Court's holding in Argersinger v.
 Hamlin (1972) and argued that states could sentence a convicted criminal to imprisonment only if that person had been represented by counsel.
 Since Scott was not sentenced to imprisonment, even though the applicable statute allowed for it, the state was not obligated to provide counsel.
 Rehnquist called that line of reasoning "the central premise of Argersinger."

 Justice Brennan dissented, drawing a distinction between "actual imprisonment" and "authorized imprisonment."
 He read Argersinger as saying that the right to jury trial existed when (1) a non-petty offense punishable by more than 6 months of jail time and (2) actual imprisonment was likely despite the authorized maximum penalty.

 Brennan viewed authorized imprisonment as a more accurate standard because criminal statutes were written with this standard in mind and the social stigma attached to a crime took it into account.

 Brennan also said the majority's reason for going with the actual imprisonment standard was budgetary.
 He said that this was an inappropriate standard when dealing with constitutional guarantees.